gagneurlab/wBuild/docs/features.rst

 ------------------

 :code:`wbuild.yaml` file that is found in the root directory of the project stands for the configuration file of wBuild.
-|**IMPORTANT**: Please, do not remove any key-value pairs from it or move this file *unless you know what you are doing*.
 In this file you can adjust various properties of wBuild workflow:

 .. _html-output-path: